DhruvPareek/TheBookFund/README.md

 # The Book Fund
 A proof of concept of a method to disperse funds to targeted recipients using zero knowledge proofs (generated with the ZKEmail library) and an oracle (Chainlink Functions).
-More specifically, a method to allow people to verify their identity onchain via a cryptographic proof generated from a received email, then disperse some amount of USDC to the verified identity based on a defined mapping of identities to values stored in a database accessed by a Chainlink Oracle.
+More specifically, it enables on-chain identity verification via a cryptographic proof from an email and then disperses the relevant amount of USDC based on a mapping of identities to amounts stored in a database accessed by the oracle.

-This project implements that framework to create a platform which connects "donors" to UCLA students purchasing items from a retailer, allowing UCLA students who purchased something to redeem money equivalent to their purchases.
-I specified it further, by creating a pretend example where UCLA students who purchased books from a book retailer can receive money corresponding to the amount of money they spent purchasing books.
+This project creates a platform that connects “donors” to UCLA students who purchase items from a retailer, allowing them to redeem an equivalent amount of USDC.
+For example, students who buy books at a retailer can receive USDC equal to their book purchases.

 #### Concept Overview